jys5609/MC-LAVE-RL/src/README.md

 `mcts.py`: codes for agent with Monte Carlo Tree Search

-`policy.py`: contains code for policy training and evaluation
+`policy.py`: contains code for policy for the agent

 `qnetwork`: approximation of q network used for policy improvement